-The next interesting question that may come to your mind is that why do these bird scare tapes work?
+The next interesting question that may come to your mind is why do these bird scare tapes work.
 What kind of mechanism is involved in the whole process of scaring away the birds.
 Well, to be honest, there is no rocket science involved.

 It is all just a reflective tape strip that moves with the air and reflects the sunlight that falls on it.
-Seen this reflection especially with a changing pattern, most birds consider it as a threat.
-As a result, birds scare away and they don’t want to come near the tape.
+Seeing this reflection, especially with a changing pattern, most birds consider it a threat.
+As a result, birds scare away, and they don’t want to come near the tape.

 There’s another school of thought about how birds scare tape works.
-Actually, I found a very interesting discussion thread on Reddit, I think!
-Well, I don’t remember the exact path so I won’t be able to link to the reference.
+I think I found a very interesting discussion thread on Reddit!
+Well, I don’t remember the exact path, so I won’t be able to link to the reference.
 Here’s what people think:

 Why are birds afraid of reflective tape?